Environment-induced anisotropy and the sensitivity of the radical pair mechanism in the avian compass: Anisotropies and angular sensitivity

-However, we found two cases in which \textit{without explicit anisotropy} in the hamiltonian \eqref{eq:hamiltonian} there is still a fully functional compass.
-The first one, {with $P=\gamma=0$,} is due to the initial condition: if it is not an entangled one the system is still sensitive to changes in the inclination of the field.
-In other words, in the absence of an explicit anisotropy in the hyperfine tensor or in the $g$ electronic factor, the sensitivity depends on the {\textit{inhomogeneity} of the populations in the density matrix}.
-As an example consider a state like {eq. \eqref{eq:initialstate}}, i.e., without coherences: Its yield distribution, the blue curve in the Figure \eqref{fig:Nuclearspin}, shows a high variation with the angle. {Moreover, an initial state like $\rho_{0}=\ket{\alpha\alpha}\bra{\alpha\alpha}$, which produces a lower but still appreciable angle sensitivity, generates a different distribution for the singlet yield depending on the nuclear spin state, as is shown in Figure \eqref{fig:Nuclearspin}, exemplifying the reach and relevance of this source of anisotropy.} Now we check the anisotropy introduced by the environment - when there is a fast enough decoherence process present in the master equation, like the processes mediated by $P$ and $\gamma$ introduced before.
-If the hamiltonian is isotropic, with singlet or triplet initial conditions, the expected behavior is an absence of change in the production rates of the yields, and there is going to be sensitivity only if there is a decoherence process present.
+If the Hamiltonian is isotropic, with singlet or triplet initial conditions, the expected behavior is an absence of change in the production rates of the yields, and there is going to be sensitivity only if there is a decoherence process present.
 This can be {understood} as another class of anisotropy induced by the environment, which chooses a preferred direction for the system through the dissipation.
 This can open the search of a suitable {chemical species} responsible for the RP creation, because the molecule does not need to present anisotropic hyperfine or Zeeman interactions, and the degree of entanglement is not going to be crucial.
 The only requirement for the correct functionality of the compass is then the decoherence, which is a must in such an open system.
-Both cases can be seen in Figure \eqref{fig:IsotropicSensibility}.
+Both cases, anisotropy induced by the environment and by the initial conditions, can be seen in Figure \ref{fig:IsotropicSensibility}.